Vansitha/project-Initializer/README.md

 # Automated Project Initalizer

-Creates a local repository, set ups git, creates a repository on github, and connects to the local repository.
+It automates the mundane task of creating a directory for a new project, initializing git, creating a repo on GitHub and connecting both.

 ## Program Usage